Leslie Cannold: Books and columns

-Cannold's devil's advocate column Both Sides Now began appearing weekly in Crikey at the start of 2021.
+Cannold's devil's advocate column "Both Sides Now" began appearing weekly in Crikey at the start of 2021.
 Her fortnightly Moral Dilemma column appeared in Sydney's Sunday Sun-Herald from 2007 to 2013.
 Prior to that, she was an occasional columnist for The Age.
 Her opinions have also appeared in the Sydney Morning Herald, Crikey!, The Herald Sun, ABC The Drum Unleashed, The Courier Mail, and the national broadsheet The Australian.
 In 2011, she was recognised with an EVA for a Sunday Age opinion piece on sexual assault.

 Her books include the award-winning The Abortion Myth: Feminism morality and the hard choices women make and What, No Baby?: Why women are losing the freedom to mother and how they can get it back, which made the Australian Financial Review's top 101 books list.
 Her first work of fiction, The Book of Rachael, a historical novel, was published in 2011 and reprinted in 2012.
 She publishes on diverse subject areas, including grief, circumcision, HIV/AIDS, genetic manipulation, ex utero gestation, and regulating Assisted Reproductive Technologies (ARTs).
 She published chapters in Sperm Wars (2005) and The Australian Book of Atheism (2010), and Destroying the joint (2013).

 Radio and television work

 Cannold's radio and TV appearances include ABC Radio National, triple j, Today Tonight, The 7:30 Report, A Current Affair, The Catch-Up, The Einstein Factor, SBS Insight, 9am with David & Kim, The Circle, Today, ABC News Breakfast, News 24, and Lateline.

-For many years, she talked life, work, and ethics with well-known radio and TV broadcaster Virginia Trioli on 774 ABC Melbourne, and was heard regularly on Radio 4BC and Deborah Cameron's morning show on 702 ABC Sydney.
+For many years, she talked life, work, and ethics with well-known radio and TV broadcaster Virginia Trioli on 774 ABC Melbourne, and was heard regularly on 4BC and Deborah Cameron's morning show on ABC Radio Sydney.
 As of 2013, she talks ethics with Angela Owen on ABC Central West, and is a regular panellist on ABC TV's political talk show Q&A and on ABC TV's Compass.